-The South-Central Synod of Wisconsin was at the most recent OutReach Magic Festival held on Sunday, August 18, 2019 at Warner Park in Madison.
+Prior to the COVID-19 pandemic, the South-Central Synod of Wisconsin was at the OutReach Magic Festival held on Sunday, August 18, 2019 at Warner Park in Madison.
 The OutReach Magic Festival: A PRIDE Celebration event for 2019 celebrated the 50th Anniversary of Stonewall and the 30th Anniversary of Madison’s first pride parade.

 At our synod tent we had representatives from area ELCA congregations that have made an intentional commitment to be welcoming to the LGBTQ+ community who engaged festival goers throughout the day.